Synthetic Decomposition for Counterfactual Predictions: Introduction

-To solve this issue, we develop a method of aggregating information from multiple source regions to generate counterfactual predictions in the target region by constructing a synthetic structural relationship from multiple source regions.
-First, as noted by \cite{Todd/Wolpin:08:AES}, structural equation models often involve the policy variable in an index (called the \textit{policy component} here) which exhibits variations at the individual level.
-We can classify each person in the target population into the \textit{matched group} and \textit{unmatched group} depending on whether the person's post-policy value of the policy component can be matched with another person's pre-policy value of the policy component in the same population.
-As proposed by \cite{Todd/Wolpin:08:AES}, we can use the pre-policy data from the target population to nonparametrically identify the counterfactual predictions for the matched group even under new policies never implemented before (see \cite{Wolpin:13:Book} for an overview of this approach).
+In this paper, we present a novel approach of cross-population extrapolation from multiple source populations to generate counterfactual predictions.
+In this approach, we consider structural equations that represent causal relationships between the policy variable and the outcome variable in the source regions.
+We use those equations as a fixed set of basis functions and construct their weighted average to capture the outcome-policy relationship in the target region.
+To identify those weights, we draw insights in \cite{Todd/Wolpin:08:AES} and \cite{Wolpin:13:Book}, recognizing that structural equation models often involve the policy variable in an index (called the \textit{policy component} here) which exhibits variations at the individual level.
+Using the policy component, we can divide the target population into two groups: a \textit{matched group} and an \textit{unmatched group}.
+The matched group comprises individuals whose post-policy value of the policy component can be matched with the pre-policy value of another individual within the group.
+We derive weights that align the weighted average of outcome-policy relationships from source populations to closely match the outcome-policy relationship of the target population within the matched group, utilizing pre-policy data from the matched group to guide this alignment.
+With these weights identified, we can generate counterfactual predictions for new policies that have not been implemented previously.
+Since our proposal is closely related to the Kitagawa-Oxaca-Blinder decomposition method, we call our method a \textit{synthetic decomposition method}.